goleedev/remote-jobs-from-anywhere/README.md

 | **[WeWorkRemotely](https://weworkremotely.com/)** | - Mostly about **startup Jobs**                              | - **Can't search** by seniority levels and languages <br />- Can search '**remtoe from anywhere**' jobs when **clicking the label** inside the post<br />- Stores **outdated posts** |

 <br /><br />

  ## | Companies 🏢

 ### 📍 General Remote Companies List

-🔗 **[Check this repo](https://github.com/remoteintech/remote-jobs)** - Note that some companies stated that hire from anywhere do not keep hiring in that way anymore.
+🔗 **[Remote in Tech](https://github.com/remoteintech/remote-jobs)** - Note that some companies stated that hire from anywhere do not keep hiring in that way anymore.

 <br />